nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 14424 | C9 CF CC CF 00 | "IOLO"
 ... | ... | ...

+Also nearby are your character class, your current location, and what reagents you have on hand to brew up magical potions.

 Names & stats for each of the other party characters follow.
 By carefully experiment, you could work out what each byte means and how to set all party characteristics, and also the position of